microsoft/ivy/doc/proving.md

 The free variable *X* in the formula is taken as universally quantified.
 The text "idempotence" between brackets is a name for the axiom and is optional.
 The axiom is simply admitted in the current context without proof.
+Axioms are dangerous, since they can introduce inconsistencies.
+You should use axioms only if you are developing a foundational theory and you know what you are doing.

 Properties
 ----------

-A *property* is a statement that can be admitted only if it follows logically from the facts in the current context.
+A *property* is a statement that can be admitted only if it follows logically from judgments in the current context.
 For example:

     property [idem_n] f(n) = n -> f(f(n)) = n

-A property requires a proof.
+A property requires a proof (see below).
 If a proof is not supplied, IVy applies its proof tactic `auto`.
 This calls the automated prover Z3 to attempt to prove the property from the judgments in the current context.

 Definitions
 -----------